TwoFistedJustice/square-pie/docs/brainstorm.md

 - Decrementing coupon values
   - instead of hard expiry, coupon loses value over time. eg: 10%, then loses 1% every month till it reaches 0%

+Normalization
+ Customers - set up phone number normalization based on locality - is there an ISO standard for this?
+ -- do it for Create and Update - preferably completely automatic